libretro/docs/docs/library/fbneo.md

 * Make sure you select MODE1/2352 in the second drop-down
 * Press OK, wait for the process to finish (a few seconds on my computer), and it’s done !

-### Killer instinct won't work, why ?
+### Why can't i launch Killer instinct ?
+I heard it's supported.

-That driver was disabled for now, it doesn't meet our quality criteria.
+That driver was disabled for now, it didn't meet our quality criteria.

-~~There are several things to know :~~

-* ~~It is only running at playable speed on x86_64 (other arch will basically need a cpu at 4Ghz because they lack a mips3 dynarec), and the core needs to be built like this to enable this dynarec : `make -j5 -C src/burner/libretro USE_X64_DRC=1`~~
-* ~~If your rom is at `ROM_DIRECTORY/kinst.zip`, you'll need the uncompressed disc image at `ROM_DIRECTORY/kinst/kinst.img`~~
-* ~~To get the uncompressed disc image, you'll need to use the chdman tool from MAME on the chd from mame, the command looks like this : `chdman extracthd -i kinst.chd -o kinst.img`~~

-### Vertical games don't work properly, why ?
+### Why are vertical games not working properly ?

 2 settings are required when running vertical games in FBNeo :

 * `Settings > Core > Allow rotation` must be enabled  (`video_allow_rotate = "true"` in `retroarch.cfg`)